 The following governs the return of Title IV funds disbursed for students at SAU Tech.
-This policy applies to students receiving any Title IV funds, which includes, but is not limited to, the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Direct Loans (Subsidized and Unsubsidized and/or Parent PLUS) who officially withdraw, stop attending, drop out, and are expelled, take a qualified leave of absence or fail to return from an approved leave of absence.
+This policy applies to students receiving any Title IV funds, which includes, but is not limited to, the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and Federal Direct Loans (Subsidized, Unsubsidized, and/or Parent PLUS loans) who officially withdraw, stop attending, drop out, are expelled, take a qualified leave of absence or fail to return from an approved leave of absence.

-A student begins the withdrawal process when they consult their advisor and fill out the withdrawal form and communicate a firm intent to withdraw from their classes.
-A student is said to have officially withdrawn when they have turned in the withdrawal form with all of the necessary signatures to the Registrar's Office and made payment to the Business Office when required.

-Failure to attend class or failure to follow the official withdrawal procedures could cause a student to receive a letter grade of "F", "I", or "W" in all courses.
-In this case, the Return of Title IV Funds Policy would still apply once an official last date of attendance is established.
+A student begins the withdrawal process when they consult their advisor, fill out the withdrawal form and communicate a firm intent to withdraw from their class(es).
+A student is said to have officially withdrawn when they have turned the withdrawal form, with all of the necessary signatures, in to the Registrar's office and made payment to the Business Office when required.
+Failure to attend class or failure to follow the official withdrawal procedures could cause a student to receive a letter grade of F, I, WP, WF, WN, or W in all courses.
+In this case, the Return to Title IV Funds Policy would still apply once an official last date of attendance is established.

-A student's withdrawal date is:

-- 1. The date the student began the college's withdrawal process or officially notified the college, verbally or in writing, of intent to withdraw; or - 2.
-The student's last date of attendance in an academically-related activity for a student who leaves without notifying the college; or - The student's last date of attendance at a documented academically-related activity; or - 4.
-The date the college determines is related to special circumstances if those special circumstances prevent a student from beginning the withdrawal process.
+- 1. A student's withdrawal date is: - a. the date the student began the institution's withdrawal process or officially notified the institution, verbally or in writing, of intent to withdraw; or - b. the student's last date of attendance in an academically-related activity for a student who leaves without notifying the institution; or - c. the student's last date of attendance at a documented academically-related activity; or - d.
+The date the institution determines is related to special circumstances if those special circumstances prevent a student from beginning the withdrawal process.

 Merely discontinuing class attendance is not considered to be a formal withdrawal from college.
-Students who were awarded Title IV financial assistance and who discontinue class attendance may be held responsible for repayment of part or all of costs incurred.
+Students who were awarded Title IV financial assistance and who discontinue class attendance may be held responsible for repayment of part or all tuition and fees.
 The Return of Title IV Funds (R2T4) regulation does not dictate the intuitional refund policy.
 The calculation of Title IV funds earned by the student has no relationship to the student's incurred intuitional charges.